evant/parsnip/README.md

 # parsnip
  A modern XML library for Android and Java

-**Warning!** The parser is quite buggy at the moment and only works with the simpilest of xml.

 ## Why parsnip?
 - Simple modern api similar to [gson](https://github.com/google/gson) and [moshi](https://github.com/square/moshi).
 - Based on kxml which is fast and memory efficient on Android.